epam/ai-dial/docs/user-guide.md

 ## Applications

-Application in AI DIAL is any custom logic with a conversation interface packaged as a ready-to-use solution.
+An Application in AI DIAL refers to any custom logic with a conversational interface, adhering to a [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post), and packaged as a ready-to-deploy solution.
+Applications can facilitate the customization of LLM behavior by incorporating Addons with various desired functionalities.
+Additionally, Applications can support logic not directly related to LLMs, such as echoing user messages, creating a fully deterministic chatbot, or orchestrating complex interactions involving multiple LLMs.
+The flexibility offered by Applications enables customized solutions for distinct scenarios and needs.

 Applications can be developed (using [DIAL SDK](https://github.com/epam/ai-dial-sdk)) to execute any custom logic and can even form an [ecosystem](./architecture#introduction) and interact with each other through the [Unified API](https://epam-rail.com/dial_api) with access to all DIAL Core features among which is connectivity to models, file storage, access control, per-request API keys and other.

 > Watch a [DIAL RAG](../video%20demos/demos/dial-rag) video as an example of what DIAL applications may look like.

 AI DIAL platform serves as an **application server**, offering tools to develop, deploy and operate custom applications.

-In the [Talk To](#talk-to) section, chat users can select what applications they want to interact with, register and publish their own applications.

 ### Register

-In the the [Talk To](#talk-to) section, chat users can register their own applications:
+If you want to use your custom application, you can register it in In AI DIAL Chat.
+Once you add applications through this process,  configuration JSON files for your registered applications will be stored in a dedicated folder within a bucket assigned to your user account.
+These files can then be accessed by DIAL Core to facilitate the integration and operation of your applications.

+> **Important Requirement**: Custom applications must provide a chat completion endpoint for DIAL Core and adhere to the [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) standards to ensure seamless integration and functionality.

+You can register and view your applications in the **My Applications** section.
+From there, you can select which applications you want to appear in the [Talk To](#talk-to) section, making them available for use in conversations.

 ![](./img/register-app.png)